pg-support/supt-km/docs/1. FAQs/Products/Hardware/Spark 40/Specs & 101/What's the spec of Spark 40's power supply.md

 ---
 ### Internal Note

- The Voltage must be 19V and the Currency need to be same or greater than 2.5A
+The voltage must be 19V, and the amperage rating needs to be equal to or greater than 2.5A.

 ![[Pasted image 20240126135831.png]]